Lead (P

 Pregnant women exposed to lead can pass it to the baby.
 Lead can also be passed to a baby through the mother’s breast milk.

-In addition to environmental lead contributions from historical use of products such as lead-based paint and leaded gasoline, Trail is home to one of the world’s largest lead and zinc smelting and refining facilities, in operation for over one hundred years.
-While significant operational improvements have been made to reduce emissions from process stacks and fugitive sources (buildings, stockpiles and roadways), lead and other metals in dust have been dispersed in the Trail area.
+In addition to lead (Pb) contributions from historical use of products such as lead-based paint and leaded gasoline, Trail is home to one of the world’s largest Pb and zinc smelting and refining facilities, in operation for over one hundred years.
+Dust particles present in smelter emissions contain Pb.
+During operations, these particles can settle on surfaces in the Trail area as part of the dust and soil.

-Continuous improvement is a key component of Teck Trail Operations Environmental Management System (ISO14001) and emissions reduction activities continue.
+Continuous improvement is a key component of Teck Trail Operations Environmental Management System (ISO14001).
+Measurements of Pb in airborne dust help to understand levels of Pb in the community and inform environmental improvements.

 What is Lead (Pb)?